OUR TEAM

 Qualifications

-- Bachelor’s Degree in Marketing, Business, or other related field preferred
+• Bachelor’s in Accounting or other related field preferred

-- Must be a self-starter, proactive and driven, with a strong work ethic, a high level of motivation, a strong sense of urgency when needed, the ability to work without direct supervision
+• Must be a self-started, proactive and driven with a strong work ethic, a high level of motivation, a strong sense of urgency when needed, the ability to work without direct supervision and consistently meet deadlines

 INTERNSHIPS